 - Click Update

-- After successful configuration, the status becomes connected as shown in the below snapshot.
+- After a successful configuration, the status becomes connected as shown in the below snapshot.

-Map the respective repository to the QA touch Project with bugs which are added in the repository.
+Map the respective repository to the QA touch Project with bugs that are added in the repository.

 - Click on Projects → Integration.